-The remaining 20 credit course is an elective choice you will have a series of options to choose from.
-It is delivered by colleagues in Design and Screen Cultures.
+The remaining 20 credit course is an elective choice.
+The courses available have a more theoretical and written focus and are delivered by other colleagues in ECA.

-In semester 2 the two 20 credit core courses are:
+In Semester 2, the two core courses are:

 - Connecting Interiors (taught by IASD staff and focusing on the chosen site)

-- Disseminating Design Practice (delivered by colleagues in Design and Screen Cultures)
+- Disseminating Design Practice (delivered by other colleagues in ECA)

-The final summer semester consists of a single 60 credit core course:
+The final summer semester consists of a single core course:

 Within this semester you will also engage with a dissemination project to showcase your work in progress.
 This may take the form of a theoretical solution or part of a live event.
 It will include group and individual engagement in relation to a proposed solution.

-At the end of this semester you will demonstrate your learning through the programme with the production of a critically reflective and professionally produced portfolio, which summarises your experiences on all courses, in relation to your own interior, architectural and spatial design paradigm.
+At the end of this semester, you will produce a critically reflective and professionally produced portfolio, which summarises your experiences on all courses, in relation to your own interior, architectural and spatial design paradigm.

 Find out more about compulsory and optional courses